 The IL program has experienced many challenges over the last five or more years.
 In addition to limited funding, there have been significant changes in program leadership and staff resources.
-As such, the state has developed an "Integrated Capacity Building Plan" in partnership with the regions and the Capacity Building Center for States.
-The work plan was approved by the Children's Bureau on April 16, 2021; however, Capacity Center staff have not been assigned to assist with the commencement of the work plan.
-The work plan is described in high level overview below.
-The ultimate goal in the CBCS work plan is "Nevada will have Independent Living programs that are well-integrated with programming, resources, and partnerships within and outside the state to meet the needs of youth aging out of care.
-Staff will be better able to engage and partner with youth and their family when assessing and planning for youth during their time in and exiting care."
+As such, the state developed an Integrated Capacity Building Plan in partnership with the regions and the Capacity Building Center for States in 2021.
+Upon completion of the plan, Nevada will have Independent Living programs that are well-integrated with programming, resources, and partnerships within and outside the state to meet the needs of youth aging out of care.
+Staff will be better able to engage and partnerships.

+with youth and their family when assessing and planning for youth transitioning out of care.